Buffalo Chicken Spaghetti Squash

 Ingredients

 • Spaghetti Squash.
-Look for a dense feeling squash without any mushy spots or large cracks in the skin.
+Look for a dense squash that feels heavy for its size without any mushy spots or large cracks in the skin.

 • Ranch Seasoning.
-Use my homemade Ranch recipe or buy your favorite brand.
+Use my homemade Ranch seasoning or buy your favorite brand.

 • Coconut Milk.
 Use full fat coconut milk for a thicker, creamier sauce.